 To work with photos to edit the EXIF meta data, a good application that could be a companion app to this one is Photo EXIF Manager.

 GS Photo Manager is very restrictive in the demo version with an annoying constant pop-up to remind you that it is a restricted version.
 When actually using the package with its 10 image maximum, it is easy to see the photos you wish to use, make adjustments, and perform certain actions with them.

-What's new in this version: improved mosaic methods
+What's new in this version: new functions, improved speed

 Top user review